Key insights from public labor market data

 Artificial Intelligence

-Top rising skill in postings (+415 month over month)
+Top rising skill in postings (+1,009 year over year)

 Employers Are Updating Skill Expectations in a Changing Labor Market